CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/filter/filter.readme.vue.md

     new Vue();

-Below is a guide for using these particular components.
+Below is a guide for using these particular component properties.
 For basic details of using Vue Components within a Vue application, [refer to the Vue.js documentation](https://vuejs.org/v2/guide/components.html).

 ### Props